MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Specify and use the Token parameter for Set-AIPAuthentication

 > [!NOTE]
-> This option requires the general availability (GA) version of the Azure Information Protection scanner, or the current preview version of the Azure Information Protection client.
+> This option is in preview and requires the current preview version of the Azure Information Protection client.

 Use the following additional steps and instructions to avoid the initial interactive sign-in for an account that labels and protects files.
 Typically, these additional steps are required only if this account cannot be granted the **Log on locally** right but is granted the **Log on as a batch job** right.
 For example, this might be the case for your service account that runs the Azure Information Protection scanner.